 Over the past years, we have scaled up our activities in Lebanon in response to the Syria crisis, improving water and sanitation including solid waste management, and providing emergency cash assistance for refugees and poor Lebanese, helping refugees with legal protection issues, and supporting small businesses.

 Given the protracted nature of the crisis, we have re-oriented our work in Jordan to promote more sustainable solutions to the needs of crisis-affected Syrians and Jordanians.
 For instance, we run an innovative recycling project with the aim of mitigating the waste management issues in Za’atari refugee camp.
-We’re also providing livelihood opportunities to refugees and have increased the reliability of water supply to over 45,000 people.
+We’re also providing livelihood opportunities to refugees and vulnerable Jordanians in the host communities, and have increased the reliability of water supply to over 45,000 people.

 An Oxfam volunteer monitors the trucked water before it is pumped to the main water reservoir in Herjalleh, a community of 30,000 to the south of Damascus, where nearly half the population has been displaced from elsewhere in Syria.
 Photo: Dania Kareh/Oxfam

 Oxfam currently works in eight of Syria’s 14 governorates, including in Dar’a, Rural Damascus, Homs, Hama, Aleppo and Deir Ez-Zor, working in coordination with three national NGO partners.
 Last year we reached almost 1.3 million people in 231 communities.

 - Provision of water – through repairing water sources and the water network, installing communal water and sanitation facilities, and supporting household-level repairs.

 - Sanitation – repairing sewage networks to prevent contamination of the water table.